 Housing conditions are recognized as a key determinant of health with effects across the lifespan.
-In 2011, 12.5% (1.55M) of Canadian households were in core housing need, with the most egregious housing-related inequities experienced by Indigenous Peoples.
+In 2011, over 12% of Canadian households were in core housing need, with the most egregious housing-related inequities experienced by Indigenous Peoples.

-Across Canada, access to adequate housing has been a social, ecological, and health problem in Indigenous communities in Canada since the movement toward sedentary living.
-Investments in housing construction in most Indigenous communities have never been adequate to meet needs.
-Overcrowding and poor quality housing are still commonplace in many Indigenous communities, especially in the Arctic where the rapidly growing population and harsh climate are putting pressure on the housing stock.
+Access to adequate housing is a social, ecological, and health problem in Indigenous communities across Canada.
+Investments in housing construction in most Indigenous communities have never been adequate to meet needs, and overcrowding and poor-quality housing are still commonplace.

 Housing-related projects of the CRC in Housing, Community, and Health will improve our understanding of the health and well-being impacts of housing conditions, interventions, and policies for Inuit and First Nations populations.
-It will provide an evidence base of the highest quality for the implementation of social, housing, and land-use planning policies to create communities that are supportive for health.
+They will also provide high-quality evidence for the implementation of social, housing, and land-use planning policies to create communities that are supportive for health.

 At Home in the North